zyhbetty/BCB420.2019.encode/README.md

 There are lots of ways to download source data from Encode and you can even access those data on other database like USUC or GO,etc.Here I introduced one method.

 - Navigate to  [**Encode**](https://www.encodeproject.org/) , click "HUMAN" and then click filtered Data Matrix
-- Now you will see experimental results listed in matrix.
-In the left side you can choose any filter you want ro achieve your own datasets.here we choose GRCH38 in genome assembly as the filter.
+- Now you will see experimental results listed in tables.
+In the left side you can choose any filter you want to achieve your own datasets.here we choose GRCH38 in genome assembly as the filter.
 - Now it shows 8795 results, there are three buttons under the "8795 Results", click the first button and the results will be listed as one in each line
 - Click the "Download" button
 - you will now get a file.txt which contains a list of URLs to a file containing all experimental metedata and links to download the data.
 - choose what you want.
-- Inreality, you can search for the specific experiment/assay/biosample you want on search portal only if you know their IDs or some keys, and look at that experiment.Those file data will be listed inside and download button is just beside their ids.
+- In reality, you can search for the specific experiment/assay/biosample you want on search portal only if you know their IDs or some keys, and look at that experiment.Those file data will be listed inside and download button is just beside their ids.
 - Open the "file.txt", choose URL: https://www.encodeproject.org/files/ENCFF768GAH/@@download/ENCFF768GAH.tsv, (4.8MB) , download it and save it into a sister directory of your working directory which is called data.
 (It should be reachable with file.path("..", "data")).
 - ENCFF768GAH file contains differential quantifications of gene expression in shRNA RNA-seq of HepG2 experiments.